Milpitas, California: Etymology

-The name Milpitas is the plural diminutive of milpa, Mexican Spanish for "cornfield."
-The name means "Place of little cornfields."
-The word milpa is derived from the Nahuatl words milli, meaning "agricultural field," and pan, meaning "on."
+The name Milpitas is the plural diminutive of milpa, Mexican Spanish for "cornfield".
+The name means "Place of little cornfields".
+The word milpa is derived from the Nahuatl words milli, meaning "agricultural field," and pan, meaning "on".

 The name Milpitas, perhaps used by Jose Maria Alviso to name his land grant, Rancho de las Milpitas, may have meant that there had been small Native American gardens nearby because of the rich alluvial soils of the area.

 The first deed of property sale in Milpitas is found in the Santa Clara County Records General Index 1850–1856 (K-143) and is dated February 14, 1856.
 It is Juana Galindo Alviso, widow of Jose Maria Alviso, to Michael and Ellen Hughes for 800 acre of land, today the Main Street area south of Carlo Street, although the deed gives the name of the Rancho as Rancho San Miguel, rather than as Milpitas.

 Geography

 Milpitas lies in the northeastern corner of the Santa Clara Valley, which is south of San Francisco.
 Milpitas is generally considered to be a San Jose suburb in the South Bay, a term used to denote the southern part of the San Francisco Bay Area.

-According to the United States Census Bureau, the city has a total area of 35.0 km2.
-34.9 km2 of it is land and 0.10 km2 of it (0.28%) is water.
+According to the United States Census Bureau, the city has a total area of 35.0 km2, of which 34.9 km2 is land and 0.10 km2 (0.28%) is water.

 The median elevation of Milpitas is 19 ft.
 At Piedmont Road, Evans Road, and North Park Victoria Drive, the elevation is generally about 100 ft, while the western area is almost at sea level.
 The highest point in Milpitas is a 1,289 ft peak in the southeastern foothills.

 To the east of Milpitas is a range of high foothills and mountains, part of the Diablo Range which runs along the east side of San Francisco Bay.
 Monument Peak is a prominent summit in the eastern Milpitas hills, and is the location of antenna broadcasting television stations KICU and KQEH to the San Francisco Bay Area.